-- There are no elements of the remuneration package which are not cash. - There is no compensation payable to former senior managers. - There are no amounts included above which are payable to third parties for services of a senior manager. - There have been no awards made to past senior managers. - There has been no expenditure on the employment of external consultancy services.
+There are no elements of the remuneration package which are not cash.

+There is no compensation payable to former senior managers.

+There are no amounts included above which are payable to third parties for services of a senior manager.

+There have been no awards made to past senior managers.